This is a simple recipe that everyone can make for a moist and fruity apricot and almond cake! You’ll love it!

-I am about to leave town and country, my bags are packed and it’s about time.
+I am about to leave town and country!
+I made this summery apricot and almond cake, then packed my bags and now it’s about time.
 I waited many weeks and even months went by since I booked my flight.
 Soon I’ll be home at my parent’s house, my other home.

-I am anticipating sitting at the kitchen table, drinking coffee while my mum makes her famous buttery scrambled eggs.
-Once in a while it’s just nice to have someone cooking for me, usually I am the one taking care of business in the kitchen.
+I am anticipating sitting at the kitchen table, drinking coffee while my mom makes her famous buttery scrambled eggs.
+Once in a while, it’s just nice to have someone cooking for me, usually, I am the one taking care of business in the kitchen.
 I won’t call it the old-fashioned division of labor, me taking care of laundry and hubby washing the car.
-But heck yeah I prefer stirring the pasta sauce and sipping red wine than pushing the lawn mover over the turf in the heat of the summer.
+But heck yeah I prefer stirring the pasta sauce and sipping red wine than pushing the lawn mower over the turf in the heat of the summer.
 There it is again, me trying hard not be pushed in a desperate housewife role but seeking out the pros and even liking it.

-Nevertheless I couldn’t resist leaving something sweet for Mr. F behind.
-Sweets for my sweet, sugar for my honey.
-You’ll find it in the freezer, top left right.
+Nevertheless, I couldn’t resist leaving something sweet for Mr. F behind.
+Sweets for my sweet, sugar for my honey (you’ll find it in the freezer, top right).
 I cut it, so you can remove just piece by piece and let it defrost on the counter or bake it shortly (there is vanilla ice cream too).
 This might be just like my mom would do it, but that is how taking care of your loved ones work.

 apricot and almond cake